21 AC Maintenance and Home Cooling Tips

 Deep Clean with a Brush

 Scrub crud off of a small room air conditioner using a plastic bristle brush and foam cleanser.
-Here are more tips for cleaning a small room air conditioner.

 Time for a New Unit?